mozolin/matter-thread/install/office_network.md

 - OpenThread Border Router (SmLight SLZB-06)
 - OpenThread Border Router (nRF52840 USB Dongle)
 - Yandex Hub + Yandex Smart Home for connecting and displaying Matter devices
-- Dedicated Ubuntu computer for creating ESP-Matter firmware for Thread end devices
+- Dedicated Ubuntu computer for creating ESP-Matter firmware for Thread end devices, and to install a virtual machine to use eWeLink CubeOS
 - Office computer with a Wi-Fi connection to the local network